CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

      > **Note**: It can take up to 5 minutes for the remediation to get successful.

 17. Go to the **Recommendations** page and explore through other recommendations.

+18. Now, click on the **Next** from lower right corner to move on next page.